sun123-cmd/sun123-cmd.github.io/_pages/includes/intro.md

 You can find my CV [here](./files/EngCV.pdf).

-I'm always learning on my way, trying to improve myself and eqipping myself with the latest knowledge as the standard of Phd❤️.
+I'm always learning on my way, trying to improve myself and eqipping myself with the latest knowledge as the standard of Phd.

+In my spare time, I like to climb mountains or go hiking, keeping my mind fresh and clear.
+A healthy mind and body are the foundation for efficient research.

+I love my researching, my life and my [bubble](https://panpancui1230.github.io/)❤️.